syrop/syrop.github.io/_posts/2018-12-26-architecture-components-and-searching.markdown

 ---
 layout: post
-title:  "Architecture Components and searching"
+title:  "Architecture components and searching"
 date:   2018-12-26 8:42:00 +0100
 categories: jekyll update
 ---
-In this article I will explain how to use [Architecture Components][architecture-components], specifically [Navigation][navigation] for creation of a [Fragment][fragment] using a searching UI.
+In this article I will explain how to use [Architecture components][architecture-components], specifically [Navigation][navigation] for creation of a [Fragment][fragment] using a searching UI.

 As an example I will use the project [Viktor-Events][events].
 Please note that it is not production ready, so you will not find it on Google Play, but you can clone the repository, compile it and run it from Android Studio.

 ## Adding Navigation

-To use Navigation (Architecture Component), use the following dependencies:
+To use Navigation (Architecture component), use the following dependencies:

 {% highlight groovy %}